provenexpert/wordpress-plugin/readme.txt

 == Changelog ==

 = @@VersionNumber@@ =
-- Enter your ProvenExpert API credentials direct instead of using the quick connect tool
-- New setting tabs for connection and widgets
-- Changed some texts for a better understanding
-- Fixed potential error with reading HTTP-status of not successfully processed API requests
+- Link to settings in plugin list instead of setup-link if API is not configured
+- Updated the documentation for shortcodes

 [older changes](https://github.com/provenexpert/wordpress-plugin/blob/master/changelog.md)